IBM/it-architecture-diagrams/README.md

 The Format Panel for IBM Diagrams is configured with the [IBM Plex Fonts](https://www.ibm.com/plex/).

-The buttons in the Format Panel are configured for plex fonts:
+The buttons in the Format Panel are configured as follows:
 * No button selected is Regular font.
 * B button selected is Semi Bold font.
 * I button selected is Italic font.